NOVEMBER 16, 2022

 The most important thing you can do is to pray for our vestry, staff, and volunteers during this time of change.
 It is also important that you continue to remain faithful in Sunday worship attendance, ministry participation, and financial support.
 The ministry of Good Shepherd is strong, and we will continue to live into our mission “to be a beacon of faith, hope, and love” in our community.

 As more information becomes available we will send it out to you and post it on our website.
-Please continue to keep Fr.
-Doug and his family in your prayers during this time of transition.
-And let's be there for each other, our loving church family, throughout the process.
+Let's be there for each other, our loving church family, throughout the process.

 Senior Warden, Heather Graham, and Fr.
 Derek Larson present important information about our next steps in the Rector Transition process.